Home Majors American Sign Language

 Not sure a 4-year degree is the right path?
 Trade programs in American Sign Language offer shorter timelines, lower debt, and strong AI resilience for hands-on careers.

-How much do American Sign Language graduates earn?
+What do American Sign Language graduates make in their first year?

 Across 19 schools, American Sign Language graduates earn an average of $32,892 per year in their first year after graduation.
 Earnings range from $25,656 to $42,890 depending on the school.

-What's the outlook for a American Sign Language degree?
+What's the ROI on a American Sign Language degree?